 This page is for couples booked to have their big day at Cott Farm.
 If something’s not covered below, please do get in touch!
 Please also do have a look at our Questions & Answers page.

 Marriages and Civil Partnerships

 If you are having a civil marriage or partnership ceremony at Cott Farm, you will need to do the following:

 1. Book your Registration Officers

 As soon as you have chosen your venue and wedding date, you should book the registrars for your wedding ceremony.
 Regardless of where you live, you need to contact our local office.
-The Barn at Cott Farm is within the Somerset Registration Service (Somerset County Council) region, telephone: 01823 282251.
+The Barn at Cott Farm is within the Somerset Registration Service (Somerset Council) region, telephone: 01823 282251.